practicingruby/practicing-ruby-paid/posts/v7/003-stats.md

+# TAG AND REPLACE ALL LINKS BEFORE SHIPPING!
+# Update with latest stats + report before shipping
+# Send to Twilio

 One human quirk that fascinates me is the huge disparity between our moment-to-moment experiences and our perception  of past events.
 This is something that I've read about a lot in pop-psych books, and also is one of the main reasons that I practice insight meditation.
 However, it wasn't until I read Daniel Kahneman's book "Thinking, Fast and Slow" that I realized just how strongly separated our *experiencing self* is from our *remembering self*.

 In both Kahneman's book and [his talk at TED 2010](http://www.ted.com/talks/daniel_kahneman_the_riddle_of_experience_vs_memory.html), he uses a striking example comparing two colonoscopy patients who recorded their pain levels periodically throughout their procedure.
 From the data he shows, the first patient has a much shorter procedure and reports much less pain overall during the procedure than the second patient.
 However, when asked later about how painful the procedure was, the first patient remembered it to be much more unpleasant than the second patient did.
 How can that be?